Geometric cycles and characteristic classes of manifold bundles: Introduction

-When $p=q$, then if $\Ga<\SO(\Lam)$ is finite index and $i\le p-2$, then $H^i(\Ga;\Q)\simeq H^i(\SO(\Lam);\Q)$.
+When $p=q$, then if $\Ga<\SO(\Lam)$ is finite index and $i\le p-2$, then $H^i(\Ga;\Q)\cong H^i(\SO(\Lam);\Q)$.
 This follows from Borel's stability theorem (see \cite{borel_cohoarith}, and see \cite{tshishiku-borel-range} for the stated range).
 Moreover, in this range, the cohomology ring $H^*(\SO(\Lam);\Q)$ is a polynomial ring with one generator in each degree $4k>0$.
-In particular, if $i\le p-2$ is odd, then $H^i(\Ga;\Q)=0$.
-Hence, Theorem \ref{thm:cycle} shows that the stable range given in Borel's theorem is nearly sharp in this case.
+Theorem \ref{thm:cycle} shows that the stable range given in Borel's theorem is nearly sharp in this case.
 A similar observation for uniform lattices in $\SO(p,q)$ is mentioned in \cite{millson-raghunathan}.

 Another way to state Theorem \ref{thm:cycle} is that the $p$-th \emph{virtual Betti number} of $\SO(\Lam)$ is infinite.
 If $\SO(\Lam)<\SO(p,q)$ was uniform, then to prove Theorem \ref{thm:cycle} it would suffice to prove that there exists $\Ga<\SO(\Lam)$ such that $H^p(\Ga;\Q)\neq0$.
 Then since $\SO(\Lam)$ has a large commensurator one can produce many linearly independent classes in further finite-index subgroups by an argument that appears in \cite{venkataramana-betti}.
 For a non-uniform lattice, the same argument works, but only up to the range in Borel's stability theorem.
 In our case, that range is less than $p$, so that argument cannot be used toward proving Theorem \ref{thm:cycle}.
 Our approach to showing $\dim H^p(\Ga;\Q)$ can be made large is along the lines of Avramidi--Nguyen-Phan \cite[Thm.\ 1.2]{avramidi-phan}, but the argument is different.